Learn how to grow calibrachoa. Calibrachoa care and growing is easy, it doesn’t require special attention and blooms prolifically.

 Soil for growing calibrachoa must be loose, well-drained, rich and permeable.
 They prefer fast-draining potting soil.

 Water million bells when the first 2 inches of soil seems barely moist or dry.
 It is best to water less as overwatering causes root rot.
 Water slowly and deeply, soaking the soil to the depth of roots.
 Keep the leaves dry to avoid fungal diseases.

 Also Read: Container Garden Watering

 Fertilize regularly, every other week using fertilizer specific for flowering annual plants.
-Also mix slow release balanced fertilizer in soil when planting.
+Also, mix slow-release balanced fertilizer in soil when planting.

 Calibrachoa care is similar to petunia.
 It doesn’t require special attention and blooms prolifically.

-Apply layer of mulch all over the surface to prevent the growth of weeds and to retain moisture.
+Apply a layer of mulch all over the surface to prevent the growth of weeds and to retain moisture.
 This will also protect the plant from temperature fluctuations in winter.

 Remove faded flowers to foster the emergence of new blooms.
 This will also prevent the deterioration of the plant.